John McAfee found dead in cell after Spanish court approved extradition to U.S.

 Nishay K. Sanan, McAfee’s attorney, confirmed his death but said he did not know the cause.

-McAfee, 75, was arrested in October when he was about to board a flight to Turkey at El Prat International Airport in Barcelona.
+McAfee, 75, was arrested in October when he was about to board a flight to Turkey at Barcelona-El Prat Airport.
 He had been charged in the United States with evading taxes related to millions of dollars’ worth of cryptocurrency.
 A Spanish court ruled Wednesday that he could be extradited to the United States.

 U.S. authorities accused McAfee of not filing tax returns from 2014 to 2018 after he earned millions of dollars in income from several sources including “speaking engagements, for the rights to his life story for a documentary, for work as a consultant, and for promoting cryptocurrencies,” according to a federal indictment filed last year.